SuperZooper3/HTN-Backend-Challenge/README.md

 - `time` (int): The time of the check-in event.
 - `volunteer_id` (int): The ID of the volunteer who checked in the participant (just a number for simplicity, but could be a foreign key to a `Volunteer` table in a real-world scenario).

+The `Boba` table has the following columns:

+- `id` (int): The unique identifier for the boba order.
+- `participant_id` (int): The ID of the participant, modeling a many-to-one relationship with the `Participant` table.
+- `status` (str): The status of the order.
+Default is "Placed", and can be updated to "In Progress", "Out for Delivery", "Delivered" or "Cancelled".
+- `size` (str): The size of the boba.
+Default is "Medium", and is free text.
+- `flavour` (str): The flavour of the boba.
+Default is "HK Milk Tea", and is free text.
+- `sweetness` (str): The sweetness of the boba.
+Default is "50% Sweet", and is free text.
+- `ice` (str): The ice level of the boba.
+Default is "Regular Ice", and is free text.
+- `toppings` (str): The toppings of the boba.
+Default is "None", and is free text.

 ## API Endpoints

 High level list: